bigbird555/bigbird555.github.io/index.md

 <u>Coveat</u>: This is just a rough partial resume publicly available online.
-If you need more detailed and accurate information, I encourage you to contact me seperately.
+If you need more detailed and accurate information, I encourage you to contact me separately.

 #### Education